lolive/shinyshell-sparql_to_es/README.md

 ## retrieve_endpoint_metadata METADATA_LOAD_DIR ENDPOINT _NAMEDGRAPH :

+Stores in the metadata of an endpoint (resp endpoint/namedgraph) in
+METADATA_LOAD_DIR: labels, sameas, types.

 Stores in $METADATA_LOAD_DIR the metadata of an endpoint (resp endpoint/namedgraph): labels, Note that results are aggregated (cf view_help aggregatedata for more info).